October 16, 2018 /

 Rabbi Luna served for five years as solo rabbi at Congregation Bayt Shalom in Greenville, NC.
 During her time in rabbinical school, Rabbi Luna was greatly enriched by her student pulpit at Temple Beth Israel in Altoona, PA, summer rabbinic residency at Temple Israel in Omaha, NE and chaplaincy internship at New York University Langone Medical Center.
 She also engaged in interfaith work through Auburn Theological Seminary’s Center for Multifaith Education.

-Rabbi Luna is blessed to share her life with her husband Joe Bord and young daughter, Zara Luna-Bord.
+Rabbi Luna is blessed to share her life with her husband Joe Bord and young daughters, Zara Luna-Bord and Iris Luna-Bord.

 Personal Statement from Rabbi Nicole Luna

 Whence have you come and where are you going?

 This question, posed by an angel to Hagar, Sarah’s handmaiden, after she has fled from Sarah into the wilderness, speaks to the core of our identity.
 I believe this is the fundamental question every rabbi, synagogue and congregant should explore together.
 It asks us to examine our background, our upbringing, our prior experiences and how we want to shape our lives.
 In my rabbinate, I work to build a sacred community where together congregants can discover and reveal their true selves, enriched by their diverse life experiences and the intellectual adventure of Jewish wisdom and learning.